 While many think tutoring is only for children who need to catch up, the opposite is often the case.
 Many gifted children grow bored with the slow pace of school and can eventually show behavioural problems as that bored energy turns elsewhere.
 A tutor can work with a child to explore new topics and subjects, pushing their boundaries and reigniting their love of learning.

-Whether it's their GCSEs, A-Levels or a school entrance exam - competition is fierce for children, and they must achieve a minimum standard to get to the next level.
+Whether it's their GCSEs, A-Levels, or a school entrance exam, competition is fierce for children, and they must achieve a minimum standard to get to the next level.
 If they are performing below that level and need a boost, short-term tutoring has been shown to help boost grades in the run-up to an exam.

 Missing school is sometimes necessary due to illness or a family emergency.
 However, missed attendance can lead to problems as children miss being taught fundamental skills that are not revisited in the classroom again.
 Tutoring can be used during the absence itself to slow down the learning gap or can be used effectively when they return to school to help bridge that gap.